How to rent a safe home

-- Should provide adequate lighting (although tenants are usually responsible for replacing light bulbs after the start of the tenancy).
+- Provide adequate lighting (although tenants are usually responsible for replacing light bulbs after the start of the tenancy)

-- In large Houses in Multiple Occupation (HMOs), landlords must provide enough bins for rubbish and adequate means of disposing of rubbish.
+- In large HMOs, landlords must provide enough bins and adequate means of disposing of rubbish

-- Check the garden (if there is one) is not overgrown or full of rubbish.
-Ask who is responsible for the upkeep of the garden.
+- Ask who is responsible for the upkeep of the garden

-- Make sure there is sufficient room in the kitchen for storing, preparing and cooking food.
+- Make sure there is sufficient usable space in the kitchen for safe storing, preparing and cooking food

-Inadequate or unsafe water supply or lack of space for personal washing and for clothes washing or drying, and lack of facilities for the removal of wastewater (blocked/broken drainpipes) can lead to upset stomachs, infections, diseases.
+Inadequate or unsafe water supply or lack of space for personal washing and for clothes washing or drying, and lack of facilities for the removal of wastewater (blocked/broken drainpipes) can lead to illness.

-- Must keep the water supply in repair and proper working order.
+- Keep the water supply in repair and proper working order

-- Should make sure the property has an adequate water supply and drinking water is supplied from the mains, instead of a water storage tank.
+- Make sure the property has an adequate water supply and drinking water is supplied from the mains, instead of a water storage tank

 Pests and vermin

-Infestations from insects, rats and mice can cause vomiting and diarrhoea.
+Infestations from insects, rats and mice can cause illness including vomiting and diarrhoea.
 Pests and vermin can also cause asthma, other allergic reactions and stress.
-Pests can contaminate food and preparation surfaces, spoil food and cause anxiety.
+Pests can contaminate food and preparation surfaces.

-- Must maintain the structure and exterior of the property (helps to prevents entry by pests or vermin)
+- Maintain the structure and exterior of the property (helps to prevents entry by pests or vermin

-- Check for bed bugs or carpet mites if the property is furnished.
+- Check for pests like bed bugs or carpet mites if the property is furnished

-- Look for cracks holes or voids that would allow the entry or shelter of pests.
+- Look for cracks, holes or voids that would allow the entry or shelter of pest

 Chemicals and hazardous substances